Jim Fitzpatrick (politician): 2015 and 2017 Parliament

 In December 2015, Fitzpatrick voted for the use of UK air strikes in Syria against ISIS.

 Fitzpatrick was one of 13 MPs to vote against triggering the 2017 general election.

-Fitzpatrick has spoken of a desire to implement the decision of the 2016 Brexit referendum and was one of five Labour rebels to support Theresa May's Brexit deal in March 2019; he has voted against proposals for softer forms of Brexit such as EEA membership, against party colleague, Yvette Cooper's amendment to delay Brexit to avoid no deal and for then chair of the Conservative 1922 Committee Graham Brady's amendment to weaken the Northern Irish backstop.
+Fitzpatrick has spoken of a desire to implement the decision of the 2016 Brexit referendum and was one of five Labour rebels to support Theresa May's Brexit deal in March 2019; he has voted against proposals for softer forms of Brexit such as EEA membership, against party colleague Yvette Cooper's amendment to delay Brexit to avoid no deal, and for then chairman of the Conservative 1922 Committee Graham Brady's amendment to weaken the Northern Irish backstop.

-In June 2019, he announced that he would not stand for re-election to Parliament, having said that the 2017 general election would be his last election.
+In June 2019, Fitzpatrick announced that he would not stand for re-election to Parliament, having said that the 2017 general election would be his last election.

 Personal life and honours

-Fitzpatrick is married to Dr Sheila Fitzpatrick.
-He has two children from a previous marriage.
+Fitzpatrick married firstly in 1980 Jane Lowe (now divorced), having a son and a daughter.

+He married secondly in 2003 Dr Sheila Hunter MBE.

-In 2011, Fitzpatrick was honoured to receive the Freedom of the City of London and subsequently was admitted as a Liveryman of the Worshipful Company of Shipwrights.
-In 2017, he was elected to the Court of the Shipwrights Livery and made a Younger Brother at Trinity House.
-He is an honorary associate of the National Secular Society.
-In October 2021 he was awarded Freedom of the Borough of Tower Hamlets.
+Admitted as a Freeman of the City of London in 2011, Fitzpatrick was elected to the Court of Assistants of the Worshipful Company of Shipwrights in 2017.
+A Younger Brother of Trinity House, Fitzpatrick is an Honorary Associate of the National Secular Society, and in October 2021 was awarded the Freedom of the Borough of Tower Hamlets.